Efficient Stochastic Optimisation via Sequential Monte Carlo: Experiments

 where $\pi_{\theta}$ is the Gaussian mixture induced by the potential $V(\cdot, \theta)$ and $\pi_{\mathrm{ref}}$ is a Gaussian mixture with frozen parameters $\theta_{\mathrm{ref}}$, whilst the potentially non-differentiable reward functions considered, denoted by $R$, are designed to promote discontinuities and disconnected high-reward regions.

-All methods considered maintain persistent particles that are propagated under the \gls*{ULA} kernel, treated as \emph{stop-gradient} quantities, and used to form Monte Carlo estimates of $\nabla_{\theta} \ell$, as outlined in Appendix \ref{appdx:exp-langevin-process-details}.
+All methods considered maintain persistent particles that are propagated under the \gls*{ULA}, or respective variant kernel, treated as \emph{stop-gradient} quantities, and used to form Monte Carlo estimates of $\nabla_{\theta} \ell$, as outlined in Appendix \ref{appdx:exp-langevin-process-details}.
 The methods differ, however, in how expectations under $\pi_{\theta}$ are approximated.
 Notably, \gls*{ImpDiff} utilises unweighted particle averages after a single Langevin step, in contrast to \gls*{SOSMC}'s weighted particle averages, where the former results in biased estimates when particles lag the evolving target distribution.
 Conversely, \gls*{SOUL} utilises time-averaging along a single trajectory, in which the \gls*{ULA} kernel has been applied many times per outer iteration.
-Indeed, to ensure fair comparison the number of kernel applications per outer iteration is equated across methods.
+In order to ensure fair comparison the number of kernel applications per outer iteration is equated across methods.

 Performance is evaluated with respect to both outer iteration count and wall-clock runtime, where, for each iteration, the mean reward over the particle collection, as well as the mean energy is reported.
 Notably the latter quantity tracks the $\mathrm{NLL}$ in this setup (see Appendix \ref{appdx:exp-langevin-process-details}).
 Under a fixed wall-clock budget, enforced using device-synchronised timing, the methods are applied to various rewards and choices of $\pi_{\mathrm{ref}}$, across multiple random seeds, in the cases that $\mathrm{OPT}$ is \textsc{Adam} and \textsc{SGD} respectively.
-Notably, swift convergence, relative to \gls*{ImpDiff}, is observed for both \gls*{SOSMC}-\gls*{ULA} and \gls*{SOUL}, although the latter exhibits greater run-to-run variability (see Figure \ref{fig:langevin-processes-main-a}) and also a failure mode in Figure \ref{fig:langevin-processes-main-b}, where the single chain fails to transition between modes effectively.
+Notably, swift convergence, relative to \gls*{ImpDiff}, is observed for \gls*{SOSMC} variants and \gls*{SOUL}, although the latter exhibits greater run-to-run variability (see Figure \ref{fig:langevin-processes-main-a}) and also a failure mode in Figure \ref{fig:langevin-processes-main-b}, where the single chain fails to transition between modes effectively, whilst the Metropolis-corrected kernel variants exhibit robust performance.